appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/menu-button.md

 Displays a list of available menu items in the dropdown.
 Each item can trigger specific actions or navigation events when selected.
 You can customize, rearrange, or configure these items by clicking on the ⚙️ gear icon.

-Example: Display options like "Edit", "Delete", and "Share" in the menu or dynamically load actions based on user roles.
 See the <a href="/reference/widgets/menu/menu-items">Menu Items</a> reference guide for configuring menu items.

 </dd>